ABOUT DANDELI WILDLIFE SANCTUARY

 MORE ABOUT DANDELI WILDLIFE SANCTUARY

-The sanctuary covers part of the rich forests of the Uttara Kannada District, on the banks of the river Kali.
-In the jungles of Dandeli, one can spot several animals as well as birds including many endangered species - provided the reasonable ground for the government to declare the Dandeli forest, a National Wildlife Sanctuary in 1956.
+The sanctuary covers part of the Uttara Kannada District's rich forests on the river Kali's banks.
+In the jungles of Dandeli, one can spot several animals and birds, including many endangered species, which provided reasonable grounds for the government to declare the Dandeli forest a National Wildlife Sanctuary in 1956.

-It's not just tigers, the sanctuary is a natural home to leopards, black panthers, elephants, deer, beer, antelopes, reptiles and more than 300 bird-species as well.
-Meandering tributaries of river Kali - Kaneri and Nagajhari, when criss-cross the jungle, leave the spectators spellbound.
+It's not just tigers; the sanctuary is a natural home to leopards, black panthers, elephants, deer, beer, antelopes, reptiles and more than 300 bird species as well.
+Meandering tributaries of the Kali-Kaneri and Nagajhari rivers, when crisscrossing the jungle, leave the spectators spellbound.

-Altitude varies from 100m to 970m, the highest point is the Hegada Temba.
-Annual rainfall varies between 1250mm and 5000mm, averaging at 2500mm per year.
-There is easy access by road and rail, and convenient bus services.
+The altitude varies from 100m to 970m, and the highest point is the Hegada Temba.
+Annual rainfall varies between 1250mm and 5000mm, averaging 2500mm per year.
+There is easy access by road and rail and convenient bus services.

 Accommodation & Packages